solenedel/tutorials/Github-pages-react-app.md

 It should say that the app is deployed and give the link to the deployed page.

+## Notes & common issues:

+- shows 404 error on reload: [link to fix](https://maximorlov.com/deploying-to-github-pages-dont-forget-to-fix-your-links/)
-## Note: images should be inside the src folder
+- images should be inside the SRC folder!